1,000+ Opportunities

 Get alerted about grants like this

-Save a search for “U.S. Department of Agriculture (USDA) National Institute of Food and Agriculture (NIFA)” or related topics and get emailed when new opportunities appear.
+Get emailed when new opportunities from “U.S. Department of Agriculture (USDA) National Institute of Food and Agriculture (NIFA)” or related funders appear.
+Free, weekly, unsubscribe anytime.

 Community Food Projects Competitive Grants Program | NIFA The lifecycle of grants and cooperative agreements consists of four phases: Pre-Award, Award, Post-Award, and Close Out.
 The National Institute of Food and Agriculture is committed to serving its stakeholders, Congress, and the public by using new technologies to advance greater openness.